 The woodwork was mostly done with a router, a table saw and a drill press.
 This was my first router project ever, and since I liked the outcome I am documenting this with lots of detail.

-which, to my knowledge, was the first digital picture frame that frequently downloaded new pictures.
+The electronic aspect of the digital picture frame was realized with a raspberry pi and a monitor.
+Tutorials for many similar frames, such as this one, this one, this one, this one, or this one are available at instructables or other sites in the net.
+I specifically got inspired by this one which, to my knowledge, was the first digital picture frame that frequently downloaded new pictures.
 In that case every night, all the pictures from an artsy fartsy website.
 I adapted this idea.
 My digital frame downloads every night a predetermined amount of family pictures from my ssh server and displays them during the day.
 The main idea behind this is to build more of these frames and give them as presents to my and my wife's parents, sisters, and brothers.
 The way the frames are set up, everybody sees the same pictures at the same day, a family uniting picture viewing experience in my case across thousands of miles, state lines, country lines, and continents.

-to be a good knowledge base to get a kick start for most of the software challenges.
+Since this was also my first raspberry pi project I found the instructions of this website to be a good knowledge base to get a kick start for most of the software challenges.
 That was great for me since I have limited programming experience.

 Big thanks to my buddy who wrote the python random picture selection software for me.
 You rock.
 I couldn't have done that without you.

 Again, due to the amount of sources out there I am not getting into the details of the software and the raspberry pi setup in this instructable.
 If there is a large interest expressed in the comments I will consider adding a sequel instructable that addresses these topics in the near future.